 CUMULATIVE

 GRADE POINT

 AVERAGE HONORS

 3.2 Cum laude (with honor)

 3.5 Magna cum laude (with high honor)

-3.8 Summa cum laude (with highest honor)

 Degrees and Certificates

 Wytheville Community College offers the following degrees or certificates for students who successfully complete approved programs:

 - 1. Associate in Arts and Sciences (A.A.&S.) is awarded to students majoring in a specialized curriculum and who may transfer to four-year colleges or universities after completing their community college programs. - 2.
 Associate in Applied Science (A.A.S.) degree is awarded to students majoring in Occupationaltechnical curricula and who may plan to obtain fulltime employment immediately after graduation from the college. - 3.
 Certificate is awarded to students who complete one of the approved non-degree curricula which are usually less than two years in length.